“Can dogs eat salmon?”

 Yes, I know.
 This is indeed a true blessing for pet owners like us who often run short on time.

-It is, however, highly suggested by experts that dogs should only be given salmon which has been immersed in simple water rather than oil or brine since this would lead to excessive sodium intake for the dog, which can lead to other health problems and shorten their lifespan.
+It is, however, highly suggested by experts that dogs should only be given salmon which has been immersed in simple water rather than oil or brine since this would lead to excessive sodium intake for the dog, which can lead to other health problems and short their lifespan.

 Can Dogs Eat Salmon that’s Only Smoked?